zchee/neovim-wiki/Installing-Neovim.md

     sudo apt-get install python-dev python-pip python3-dev python3-pip

-If you're using an older version Ubuntu you have to use:
+If you're using an older version Ubuntu you must use:

     sudo apt-get install python-dev python-pip python3-dev
     sudo apt-get install python3-setuptools
     sudo easy_install3 pip

-For instructions on how to install the Python modules, see [`:help provider-python`].
+For instructions to install the Python modules, see [`:help provider-python`].

 If you want to use Neovim for some (or all) of the editor alternatives, use the following commands: